Democracy and British Values at Cromwell Community College

-Form Captains and Games Captains (Years 7 – 11)
+Form Captains and Sports Captains (Years 7 – 11)

-Each form elects their own Games Captains: one boy and one girl.
-Pupils can put themselves forward to take on this role but they must already play an active part in the sporting life of college.
+Each Form elects their own Sports Captains: one boy and one girl.
+Pupils can put themselves forward to take on this role but they must already play an active part in the sporting life of the College.

 Year Council and School Council (Years 7 – 11)